NSHipster/articles/2013-12-09-multipeer-connectivity.md

 }];
 ~~~

-When a browser has finished connecting to peers, it calls `-browserViewControllerDidFinish:` on its delegate, to notify the presenting view controller that it should update its UI to accommodate the newly-connected clients.
+When a browser has finished connecting to peers, it calls `browserViewControllerDidFinish(_:)` on its delegate, to notify the presenting view controller that it should update its UI to accommodate the newly-connected clients.

 ## Sending & Receiving Information